afyuu/CStrLibChallenge/README.md

 # coded this on windows lmao
-check the .c file for documentation
+check the .h file for documentation